Solar panels are a popular upgrade for RVers of all stripes, particularly those who enjoy remote camping without hookups, also known as “boondocking.”

 - It’s clean, quiet, and it is good for our planet.
 It does not burn fuel, therefore does not put off waste or smells.

-- Systems are virtually maintenance-free.
-No moving parts means nothing to break, and once systems are set up, they could last for decades to come, plus there are practically no recurring costs.
-Let’s say in the future, you decide you want to expand your solar panel system, to produce more power.
+- RV solar systems are virtually maintenance-free.
+No moving parts means nothing to break, and once systems are set up, they can last for decades when well cared for.
+Plus there are practically no recurring costs.
+Even if in the future you decide you want to expand your solar panel system, to produce more power.
 It can easily be done without a whole revamp of your system.

-- It extends the life of your battery.
+- RV solar panels can extend the life of your battery.
 Most RV batteries will last anywhere from two to three years, and they are expensive.
 With using solar power, you can expect that to increase from 50% to 75% longer.
 That means not having to replace that battery for 6, 8, or maybe even 10+ years — particularly if you upgrade to lithium batteries while overhauling your system.

-- It allows you the freedom to enjoy living in natural settings with breathtaking beautiful views.
+- RV solar panels allow you the freedom to enjoy living in natural settings with breathtaking beautiful views.

 What are the different kinds of RV solar panels?
 In the RV world, there are presently three types of solar panels on the market.